FAQs: COVID-19 (novel coronavirus)

 Logistics, parking and transportation

 Patient/visitor parking: Patient/visitor parking on the medical center campus, including Wall Street, will remain enforced.
-We will continue to evaluate operations and provide updates with any service changes.

 Q: Will shuttles and buses keep running at Michigan Medicine?